 The full recipe and instructions to these white chocolate cupcakes is found down below in the recipe card.
 However, let’s go over the main tips here:

-Whisk together the dry ingredients.
-It’s so crucial to use a whisk here, as this will help evenly distribute the leavening agents and sugar throughout the flour.
+- Whisk together the dry ingredients.
+It’s so crucial to use a whisk here, as this will help evenly distribute the leavening agents throughout the flour.
 This will also ensure an even bake.

 The number one trick for moist and fluffy vegan cupcakes